BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ### Static Variables

-1. TURN_POWER: How much power to send to the motors when we are turning in Autonomous
+1. TURN_POWER: How much power to send to the motors when we are turning in Autonomous.
-1. DRIVE_POWER: How much power to send to the motors when we are moving straight forward in autonomous
+1. DRIVE_POWER: How much power to send to the motors when we are moving straight forward in autonomous.
 1. ELEVATOR_POWER: The maximum power sent to the elevator / scissor lift.
 1. SERVO_STEP: The degrees the servo should scan by.
 1. SERVO_SLEEP: The time (in milliseconds) we should wait before scanning the next step in a servo.
 The total time it will take to scan a servo can be represented by multiplying SERVO_SLEEP by degrees, then dividing by SERVO_STEP.
-1. COUNTS_PER_MOTOR_REV: Usually found on the motor spec sheet (used for encoders)
+1. COUNTS_PER_MOTOR_REV: Usually found on the motor spec sheet (used for encoders).
-1. DRIVE_GEAR_REDUCTION: The gear reduction or increase (used for encoders)
+1. DRIVE_GEAR_REDUCTION: The gear reduction or increase (used for encoders).
-1. WHEEL_DIAMETER_INCHES: The diameter of the wheel (used for encoders)
+1. WHEEL_DIAMETER_INCHES: The diameter of the wheel (used for encoders).

 Unlike [Sensor.java](#sensorjava), there is not really much more to this than the configuration variable listed above other than a static variable used for combining `COUNTS_PER_MOTOR_REV`, `DRIVE_GEAR_REDUCTION`, and `WHEEL_DIAMETER_INCHES` into `COUNTS_PER_INCH`.
 Most rookie teams don't need to edit anything below this section, but they should in order to get a better understanding of what is going on.
 Below, we are going to look at two main things: First, we are going to look at the functions, and lastly we are going to look at the MovementBuilder class.